Books and resources

 This practical book by psychotherapist Carol McClelland aims to reconnect you to your natural rhythms, and to see and live your life as a continuous spiral, rather than a straight path of growth and expansion.

-In each episode host Brooke Thomas talks with thought leaders within the wide variety of somatic fields.
+Interviews with thought leaders within the wide variety of somatic fields.
 Conversations revolve around why embodiment matters, and the emerging 21st century understanding of the body as a whole rather than a collection of parts (and what that even means).

 Hurry Slowly is a podcast about how you can be more productive, creative, and resilientthrough the simple act of slowing down.